UCSF-DSCOLAB/vulcan_compass/resources/vignette.md

 # Workflow for: Targeted Compass Anaylsis of Pseudobulked Single-cell Datasets

 This workflow enables differential analysis of Lipid, Amino Acid, and Central Carbon Metabolic Reaction Activities across samples after psuedobulking a single-cell RNAseq dataset.

+## Obtaining your License to run this workflow

+The proprietary Gurobi Optimizer is an inherent component that speeds up the Compass algorithm.
+Luckily, Academic licenses are free.

+Obtain your 'gurobi.lic' by following the instructions at [this page](https://support.gurobi.com/hc/en-us/articles/13232844297489-How-do-I-set-up-a-Web-License-Service-WLS-license).
+Then provide the contents of this file to the associated workflow input.

+## The Workflow in a bit more detail

 The workflow starts with asking a few key parameterizations:
 - dataset selection